Definition of Terminal Value DCF

 D/V = Debt Proportion to the total capital

-From the above formula, we can see that we need to calculate the cost of equity and cost of debt.
+From the above formula, we need to calculate the cost of equity and the cost of debt.

-We will calculate Cost of equity by using the CAPM formula.
+We will calculate the cost of equity by using the CAPM formula.

 CAPM= Rf + Beta (Rm – Rf)

-Next we will calculate WACC as Cost of debt is assumed in our case.
+Next, we will calculate WACC as the cost of debt in this case.

-Step 3: Estimate the Terminal Value Terminal value DCF
+Step 3: Estimate the Terminal Value in DCF

 Step 4: Discount FCFF

-In the following step, we are calculating the Present value of an explicit forecast period by using the Excel function XNPV.
+In the following step, we calculate the Present value of an explicit forecast period using the Excel function XNPV.

 XNPV(rate, values, dates)